creynolds23/W1_Hello_World/README.md

 # Development Environment

-The tool that was used to develop this software were Visual Studio Code IDE.
+The tool that was used to develop this software was Visual Studio Code IDE.

 The programming language that was used is Python.